engineereng/engineereng/README.md

 - 👪 At Origin Therapy, I spearhead "Scribe", an AI-powered (but human-centered) transcription and summarization tool that processes 100+ sessions weekly and transforms them into medical-grade insights, saving 1000s of hours of note taking.
 It's HIPPA-compliant, and patient-focused.
 - 🛠️ I was CTO at ManufactureAI, a vertical AI startup that is revolutionizing the way manufacturing is done using LLMs
 - 🔭 I worked on developing virtual reality interfaces for heavy equipment operators and operators of other robots at Carbon Origins.
-- ⚡ Fun fact: I'm a "third culture kid"; I've lived multiple years in several countries, including the United States, Canada, France, Singapore, and China.
+- ⚡ Fun fact: I'm a "third culture kid"; I've lived multiple years in several countries, including the 🇺🇸 United States, 🇨🇦 Canada, 🇫🇷 France, 🇸🇬 Singapore, and 🇨🇳 China.
 - 💻 Programming languages: TypeScript, JavaScript, C#, Python, C++,
 - 🛠️ Selected tools and environments:
   - AI tools: Cursor, LangChain, ElevenLabs
-  - Frameworks: AWS,
+  - Frameworks: AWS